-California Drug Rehab Centers
+California Rehab Treatment Centers

 With a population of more than 36 million individuals California is one of the largest and most populated states in the USA.
 Sacramento is the capital of this state, but many drugs are trafficked into California from Mexico through San Diego and the surrounding areas.
 More than 85% of the crimes committed in the state of California are for nonviolent crimes including drug offenses that do not involve violence.
 There is an average of over 600 drug arrests each day in the state, and more than 450 individuals are arrested for DUI on a daily basis.
 In a typical month more than 900 people will die from alcohol related events and more than 150 will die from an overdose due to drug use.